 - Dismemberment and amputation.

 This is not an exhaustive list of potential injuries.
-If you have suffered from any of the above or other injuries as the result of a bicycle accident in the last four years, then get in touch with a Florida personal injury attorney from The Law Place today.
+If you have suffered from any of the above or other injuries as the result of a bicycle accident in the last two years, then get in touch with a Florida personal injury attorney from The Law Place today.
 Our legal guidance can help you to achieve the compensation and justice you deserve following your accident.

 What Damages Can an Attorney Help Me Claim for Following a Fort Myers Bike accident?